tom-seddon/beeblink/docs/fs.md

 ## `Won't` (&93) (as seen on ADFS)

-The request operation won't be performed.
+The requested operation won't be performed.

 When running a file with `*RUN` or loading a file with `*LOAD` and not providing an explicit load address, this occurs when the file has a load address of &FFFFFFFF.
 For `*RUN` this will also occur when the execution address is &FFFFFFFF.
-(This usually means the file has a 0-byte .inf file, but these addresses can also be assigned manually.)
+(This usually means the file has no .inf file, but these addresses can also be assigned manually.)

 `*SRLOAD` produces this error if trying to load a ROM image over the BLFS itself, or if the address range would be outside the ROM area of